 Where we stand

-The Labour Party and the entire country is standing at a crossroad.
+The Labour Party and the country are standing at a crossroads.

-Jeremy Corbyn’s first election as Labour leader in 2015 (and re-election in 2016) opened up a space for socialist politics to re-emerge into the British mainstream.
-His re-election in 2016 showed that there are hundreds of thousands of people who want to see an end to neo-liberalism, to austerity and to the worst misery inflicted by the capitalist system.
-There are hundreds of thousands of people who at least aspire to a better society than capitalism.
-The socialist left of the labour movement has a historic opportunity now – we must seize it.
+Jeremy Corbyn’s election as Labour leader in 2015 (and re-election in 2016) opened up a space for socialist politics to re-emerge into the British mainstream.
+The 2017 general election result confirmed that there are millions of people in Britain who at least want to see an end to austerity, neo-liberalism and the worst miseries inflicted by the broken capitalist system.
+The socialist left of the labour movement has a historic opportunity – we must seize it now.

-That means an open discussion on politics and principles, assisting the grassroots of the labour movement to develop our own policies and programme for a Labour government and for transforming society, building on and critically engaging with policies proposed by the leader’s office, the unions, the constituencies, and other parts of the movement
+That means an open discussion on politics and principles; assisting the grassroots of the labour movement to develop our own policies for a Labour government to transform society; building on and critically engaging with policies proposed by the leader’s office, the unions, constituency parties and other parts of the movement.

 It means democratising the Labour Party, preventing further coup attempts against the leadership, and preventing further unjust purges, suspensions, and expulsions.
 It means facilitating debate on Momentum’s purpose and future.

-• How we make socialism, a new society based on common ownership and need not profit, the basic, unifying goal of the left, and fight for bold socialist policies in the here and now.
+- How we make socialism’s task of building a new society based on common ownership and need not profit the basic, unifying goal of the left; how we fight for bold socialist policies in the here and now.

-• Fighting nationalism, building working-class solidarity across borders and between workers of different backgrounds and communities.
+- Fighting nationalism; building working-class solidarity across borders, and between workers of different backgrounds and from different communities.

-• Standing up for rational debate and against nonsense, against the culture of clickbait, conspiracy theory and instant denunciation which has taken root in some parts of the left.
+- Standing up for rational debate and against the cultures of clickbait, conspiracy theory and instant denunciation which have unfortunately taken root among certain sections of the left.

-We welcome involvement from comrades who are in broad agreement with these points.
-We aim to complement rather than compete with the existing publications of the Labour left, and to critically engage with ideas from across the left.
+We welcome involvement from comrades who are in broad agreement with these above points and aim to critically engage with ideas from across the left.